jcsung-star/Challenge_11/README.md

 ## Technologies

-This project leverages python 3.7, google colab and Facebook Prophet library.
+This project leverages python 3.7, Google Colaboratory and Facebook Prophet library.
 You will install pystan and fbprohet temporarily on memory in the cloud while using the program on goole colab.

 !pip install pystan
 !pip install fbprophet